-Information on upcoming vacancies can be obtained by contacting the Office of Boards and Commissions in the Mayor's Office at (202) 727-1372, or researching a Board or Commission directly by visiting our Profile Page.
+Information on upcoming vacancies can be obtained by contacting the Mayor's Office of Talent and Appointments (MOTA) in the Mayor's Office at (202) 727-1372, or researching a Board or Commission directly by visiting our Profile Page.

 Do I have to disclose my personal finances if I am appointed to a District Board or Commission?

 A small number of boards require that appointees comply with District financial disclosure laws.
 The fact sheets identify which boards have this requirement by noting "Financial Disclosure" under the "duties" section.
-It is also a policy of this administration to require that potential nominees sign a waiver form allowing the Office of Boards and Commissions to verify compliance with DC tax laws.
+It is also a policy of this administration to require that potential nominees sign a waiver form allowing the Mayor's Office of Talent and Appointments (MOTA) to verify compliance with DC tax laws.

 Do I need to be a registered voter?